ratansinghgit/ReactDemo/README.md

 ### Run
-Make sure you install yarn locally or globally.
+for run you project run this command
-`npm install -g yarn`
+`npm start`